Police Quest: In Pursuit of the Death Angel: Plot

 Due to his work on the case, Bonds is promoted to detective, assigned to the Narcotics Division, and partnered with Detective Laura Watts.
-Investigating Lytton's drug epidemic, Bonds arrests Kathy's dealer Donald Colby, but learns from Cobb that Kathy has fallen into an overdose-induced coma with no chance of recovery.
-He also learns Taselli has escaped from jail, but patrol officers soon find him dead.
+Investigating Lytton's drug epidemic, Bonds uncovers that Hoffman is actually Jason Taselli, a drug dealer on the FBI's Most Wanted List, which scores him a no-bail warrant from the city judge.
+Later, Bonds and Watts arrest Kathy's dealer, Donald Colby, during a stakeout, but Bonds learns from Cobb that Kathy has fallen into an overdose-induced coma with little chance of recovery.
+He also learns Taselli has escaped from jail, but patrol officers later find his body in the river.
 Bonds identifies the cause of the drug crisis as Jessie Bains (Jesse Bains in the remake), nicknamed "The Death Angel", a drug lord who is involved in an illegal gambling operation at the Hotel Delphoria.
+Learning that Kathy has died, Bonds silently vows to bring Bains to justice.

-Bonds goes undercover to infiltrate the gambling ring at the Hotel Delphoria, enlisting the help of Marie Wilkans, a prostitute who was once his high school crush.
-He is taken to a card game with Bains, where he manages to gain Bains' trust.
-Bonds is taken to Bains' hotel room, where he calls the Narcotics Division for backup.
-Bains discovers Bonds' true identity, but before he can kill him, backup arrives and subdues Bains.
-Bains is arrested, tried, and convicted on multiple counts for a 97-year prison sentence, while Bonds is awarded the Key to the City for his work.
+Bonds goes undercover to infiltrate the gambling ring at the Hotel Delphoria, enlisting the assistance of Marie.
+He is taken to a card game with Frank Magpie and his friends, where he manages to gain their trust.
+Bonds is invited to Magpie's penthouse suite, where he reveals himself to be Jesse Bains.
+Summoned by a phone call, Bains leaves the room and Sonny calls the Narcotics Division for backup.
+Returning, Bains has discovered Bonds' true identity, but before he can kill him, a backup team arrives and shoots Bains.
+Bains survives and is arrested, tried, and convicted of multiple crimes for a 97-year prison sentence, while Bonds is awarded the Key to the City for his work and falls in love with Marie.